Quick and easy, a perfect last minute addition to any holiday dessert bar.

 - 1 teaspoon vanilla

-- Cake: Using a food processor or high powered blender, add dates and pulse until they form a ball.
+- Using a food processor or high powered blender, add dates and pulse until they form a ball.
 Remove dates and place in a medium mixing bowl.
 Add pecans to the food processor and pulse just until a coarse crumb consistency.
 Be careful not to turn the pecans into flour or mill.

 - After shredding carrots, press as much liquid out as possible, paper towels work well.